programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 ```

 ## 3. Standardizing the DNP Ancient Authors Dataset
-Next, we initialize scikit-learn's `StandardScaler()` to normalize our data.
+Next, we initialize scikit-learn's `StandardScaler()` to standardize our data.
 We apply scikit-learn's [`StandardScaler()`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) (z-score) to cast the mean of the columns to approximately zero and the standard deviation to one to account for the huge differences between the `word_count` and the other columns in `df_ancient_authors.csv`.

 ```Python
 scaler = SS()